Journal of Advanced Concrete Technology

 All artwork and tabular material must be identified by title with a number, followed by the explanatory information.
 This material must not be lettered on the artwork

-(11) Acknowledgments:
+(13) Acknowledgments:

-(12) Appendixes and Supplementary materials
+(14) Appendixes and Supplementary materials

-Appendixes: Use appendixes to record details and data of secondary importance or needed to support assertions in the text.
+-Appendixes: Use appendixes to record details and data of secondary importance or needed to support assertions in the text.
 Make sure the text contains references to all appendixes.
 Define special symbols and other nomenclature in an Appendix.
 Appendices are limited to those essential to understanding the content of the paper.

-Supplementary materials: Authors can attach various materials not included in the articles to help the reader’s understanding as Supplementary materials, and the reader can reach those materials from the article’s bibliographic link.
+-Supplementary materials: Authors can attach various materials not included in the articles to help the reader’s understanding as Supplementary materials, and the reader can reach those materials from the article’s bibliographic link.
 The supplementary materials can include experimental data, data sources used for analysis, visualized media, etc. Please note the Supplementary materials are different from the articles’ content and not subject to peer review, but the Editorial office checks whether they are acceptable for publication.

-Supplementary materials in J-Stage Data: Authors may also post a file of the Supplementary materials to the J-Stage Data repositories.
+-Supplementary materials in J-Stage Data: Authors may also post a file of the Supplementary materials to the J-Stage Data repositories.
 The file is simultaneously published with the original article, assigned DOI, and linked to the original paper.
 When the author wants to post the Supplementary materials to the J-Stage Data repositories, please indicate it in the cover letter of the Supplementary materials and inform the Editorial Office (secretary@j-act.org) of it.

 Please see the details of the J-Stage Data repositories at J-Stage Data at jstagedata.jst.go.jp

-(13) Dates:
+(15) Dates:

 Use the day-month-year system ("16 January 1990" not "January 16, 1990".